AdilHayat21173/GeminiBotHub/Sql_chat/README.md

-# Streamlit SQL Query Retrieval App
+# SQL Data Retriever & Inserter with Google Gemini Integration

 ## Overview

-This project is a **Streamlit Application** designed to allow users to convert English questions into SQL queries and retrieve corresponding data from an SQLite database.
-By leveraging the **Google Gemini AI** for intelligent query generation, this application provides users with an intuitive interface to interact with database records seamlessly.
+This project is a **Streamlit Application** that allows users to create tables, insert records, and retrieve data using SQL queries.
+The app also leverages **Google Gemini (Generative AI)** to automatically convert natural language questions into SQL queries for tasks like retrieving data from a "BOOK" table in an SQLite database.

 ## Features

+- **Create Tables**: Users can create new tables by specifying the table name and column details.
+- **Insert Records**: After creating a table, users can input and insert data into the table.
-- **Natural Language Processing**: Users can input questions in English, and the app converts these to SQL queries.
+- **Natural Language Processing**: Users can ask questions in plain English, and the app converts these to SQL queries using Google Gemini.
-- **Data Retrieval**: Retrieves and displays data from the `STUDENT` table in the SQLite database.
+- **Query Data**: Automatically generated SQL queries retrieve data from the SQLite database.
-- **Real-time Interaction**: Users receive immediate feedback and results based on their queries.
+- **View Results**: The app displays the generated SQL queries and their results for user review.
-- **User-Friendly Interface**: The app is easy to navigate, with a clean and simple layout.
+- **User-Friendly Interface**: The application provides a clean, simple layout, making it easy for users to interact with the database.

 ## Technologies Used

 - **Streamlit**: For building the interactive web interface.
 - **Google Gemini AI**: For generating SQL queries from user input.
-- **SQLite**: For managing and retrieving student records.
+- **SQLite**: For managing and retrieving records.
 - **dotenv**: For securely managing environment variables, including API keys.

 ## Usage